isomerpages/nparks-juronglake/_our-gardens/Lakeside Garden/Gardenhouse.md

 <p></p>
 <p>All the halls and rooms are also available for rental to organise events
 like weddings, birthday parties, or corporate functions.
-Hold an unforgettable event in Jurong Lake Gardens today!
-Find out more about our venues by visiting the link below:</p>
+Hold an unforgettable event in Jurong Lake Gardens today!</p>
+<p>Find out more about our venues by visiting the link below:
-<p><a href="https://juronglakegardens.nparks.gov.sg/book-a-venue/" rel="noopener noreferrer nofollow" target="_blank">https://juronglakegardens.nparks.gov.sg/book-a-venue/</a>
+<br><a href="https://juronglakegardens.nparks.gov.sg/book-a-venue/" rel="noopener noreferrer nofollow" target="_blank">https://juronglakegardens.nparks.gov.sg/book-a-venue/</a>
 </p>
 <p></p>
 <h4>Venues at Gardenhouse</h4>